SebasSaenz/chickenphages/README.md

   --threads 4
 ```

-## Quality control and host removal
+## Quality control and host removal {#quality-control-and-host-removal}

-This step assess read quality, trim low-quality bases and adapters, and remove host-derived sequences using the reference genome.
+This step assess read quality, trim low-quality bases and adapters, and
+remove host-derived sequences using the reference genome.

 ```
 # Generates a comprehensive report on the quality of raw reads (e.g., per-base quality, GC content, duplication levels).